 5. Many terms in human languages have more than one meaning.
 The meaning of words and phrases sometimes change, as well.
 The word “knowledge” is one such term. (observed)

-6. With a Pamalogist, it is better to speak of perceptual observation as perceptual observation rather than as “knowledge,” reserving the term “knowledge” for that which has absolute certainty concerning some point.
-Points of math and logic qualify and various relations of ideas.
+6. With a Pamalogist, it is in some contexts better to speak of perceptual observation as perceptual observation rather than as “knowledge,” reserving the term “knowledge” for that which has absolute certainty concerning some point.
+Many points of math and logic qualify and various relations of ideas.
 That perception happens qualifies because perception is an idea. (basic)

 7. Pamalogists are not the only ones for whom the word “knowledge” has a very high standard.
-For others, however, one might say they saw, heard, smelled or otherwise observed or perceived something so they know it. (observed)
+A lower standard for the term “knowledge” might include a posteriori suppositions such that perceivers, hear, smell or otherwise observe or perceive something so they say they know it, while the levels of belief and certainty vary. (observed)

-C. The word “knowledge” changes depending on context. (from 5-7)
+C. The use of the word “knowledge” often changes depending on context. (from 5-7)

 Proposition 22 advises a contextualist approach to epistemology for the sake of clear communication.
 Pamalogy is not opposed to the use of empirical belief.
 It just sees Truth as that whole body of Knowledge with a capital “K” that belongs to Maximized Awesomeness.
 To use the word in another way is fine so long as we are not uncertain about what way we mean it as we talk or write.
 Context matters.
 And good communication is worthwhile.
 This leads us to some practical questions about what is good, and how proper attitudes toward perception are also good.
 The goal is to create stepping stones to a practical Pamalogy once we’ve established a metaphysical and epistemologically sound framework.
 Proposition 23 is a transitional to that end.

 Proposition 23 – Concerning Axiology within a False Framework